Psyf/gbc-lottery/docs/operations.md

 ## LotteryHouseKeeping.sol

-- sweep() to get funds from Lottery.sol (winner's deposits only) -> from contract to whatever address specified
-- fundRandomizer() to fund randomizer -> can pay from contract, or give msg.value
+- fundRandomizer() to fund randomizer with msg.value
-- withdrawRandomizer() to withdraw funds (if any) -> goes to contract
+- withdrawRandomizer() to withdraw funds (if any) -> goes to owner